steven4547466/new-dblapi/README.md

 ```
 **This does require a client.
 Fields must have a name and value.** You can use {user} or {id} in fields to replace it with the username or their id.

 You can now also have a voteLock feature that will store votes for a certain amount of time.
-This is in the `voteLock` object.
+This is in the `voteLock` object in options.
 It has "on" and "timeOut".
 On is a boolean that defines if it's on or not and timeOut defines the time (in milliseconds) a vote will last for.
 ```javascript
 const DBL = require('new-dblapi')
 const dbl = new DBL('your-dbl-token', {delay: 5000000, port: 5555, auth: "Auth", path: "dblhook", voteLock:{on:true,timeOut:50000}}, client)